Tuesday, October 9, 2012

 From Google

-I asked you to care for me
+I asked you to care for me.

-I asked you to love me
+I asked you to love me.

-Dear, you are my all, my everything.
+Dear, you are my all.

 Thursday, July 26, 2012